Vilhelm Garf: Victim of political repression in the USSR and rehabilitation

 With the onset of the "Great Terror", in early 1938 Garf was removed from his post and sent to the disposal of the Office of the Red Army.
 The arrest followed on May 10, 1938.
-Garf's son Eugene, a fifth-year student of the engineering department of the Military Academy of Chemical Protection, a second-level military technician, was arrested.
-Garf's son Eugene was among those rare lucky ones who were sentenced to a long prison term.
+Garf's son Eugene, a fifth-year student of the engineering department of the Military Academy of Chemical Protection, a second-level military technician, was arrested and sentenced to a long prison term.

 The investigation did not take much time.
 It is not possible to tell whether his interrogators were able to break the commander.
 He kept silent that his cousin L. L. Kerber, who had been arrested ten days earlier, was in one of the neighboring cells of the internal prison on Lubyanka, thereby saving his life.
-The NKVD investigators never find out about the close family ties of the two prisoners, who had been arrested almost simultaneously, although for different reasons.
+The NKVD investigators never found out about the close family ties of the two prisoners, who had been arrested almost simultaneously, although for different reasons.

 By a resolution of the Military Collegium of the Supreme Court of the USSR of May 28, 1955, Garf was completely rehabilitated.
 Chairman of the Presidium of the Supreme Soviet of the USSR Voroshilov apologized to his wife, Serafima Vasilievna, for the "unfortunate mistake".
 He was shot by the regular NKVD executioner V. Blokhin and his henchmen on the same night, August 22, 1938, at the NKVD facility "Kommunarka".